 - Monitor attendance and punctuality.
-Parents are to contact the main office (ext.
-1001) any morning his/her child will be absent.
-Parents will also provide an appropriate doctor's note or written excuse for any absence.
-5 parent notes will be accepted each year. - Make certain homework assignments and projects are completed by due dates. - Regularly check Power School reports to monitor student's grades and assignments.
-If they have internet access. - Volunteering at Prep Charter, either through the opportunities provided by our CPAC organization, during the school day, or during our evening events. - Participating, as appropriate, in decisions relating to student policies and student education. - Promote positive interactions and participation in after school sports, or extracurricular activities. - Remain informed about educational activities, grades, and events by reading all notices and email and mailings from teachers, administrators and school-wide notices.

-• Serving to the extent possible, on policy advisory groups, either through Prep Charter or through state advisory council opportunities.
+Parents should provide written documentation when a student is absent through email (attendance@prepchs.org) or written note submitted to the main office.
+Eight parent notes will be accepted each year. - Make certain homework assignments and projects are completed by due dates. - Regularly check Power School reports to monitor student's grades and assignments.
+If they have internet access. - Volunteering at Prep Charter, either through the opportunities provided by our CPAC organization, during the school day, or during our evening events. - Participating, as appropriate, in decisions relating to student policies and student education. - Promote positive interactions and participation in after school sports, or extracurricular activities. - Remain informed about educational activities, grades, and events by reading all notices and email and mailings from teachers, administrators and school-wide notices. - Serving to the extent possible, on policy advisory groups, either through Prep Charter or through state advisory council opportunities.